Particular/docs.particular.net/nservicebus/testing/saga-scenario-testing.md

 ## Simulating external handlers

-Many sagas will send commands to external handlers, which do some work and then send a reply message back to the saga so that the saga can move on to the next step of a multi-step process.
+Many sagas send commands to external handlers, which do some work, then send a reply message back to the saga so that the saga can move on to the next step of a multi-step process.
 These reply messages are [auto-correlated](/nservicebus/sagas/message-correlation.md#auto-correlation): the saga includes the saga ID as a message header in the outbound message, and the external handler returns that message when it does a reply.

 In a saga scenario test, the external handler's response can be simulated using the `SimulateReply` method:

 snippet: TestableSagaSimulateReply

-When the saga being tested sends a `DoStep1` command, the reply will be simulated using the provided `Func<TSagaMessage, TReplyMessage>` delegate.
-The resulting `Step1Response` message will be added to the testable saga's [internal queue](#queued-messages), including the header containing the saga's ID so that a `ConfigureHowToFindSaga` mapping is not required.
+When the saga being tested sends a `DoStep1` command, the reply is simulated using the provided `Func<TSagaMessage, TReplyMessage>` delegate.
+The resulting `Step1Response` message is added to the testable saga's [internal queue](#queued-messages), including the header containing the saga's ID so that a `ConfigureHowToFindSaga` mapping is not required.

 Alternatively, a reply message can be handled directly without using a simulator, but then the `SagaId` value must be provided: